Ukraine rebels ignore Putin call to delay self-rule vote

 "He has also distanced Russia from the referendum, which has a completely unclear status and will not be recognised by the West."

-Western leaders have threatened more sanctions if a presidential election in Ukraine on May 25 is disrupted.
-Putin said on Wednesday the election was "a step in the right direction"; on Thursday, his foreign minister said the election would be "senseless" if Kiev did not end its military operation.

-In a further shift back towards Cold War-style relations, Putin oversaw test launches of military rockets during training exercises held across Russia on Thursday, the day before celebrations of the anniversary of its World War Two victory.
+In a further shift from reconciliation, Putin oversaw test launches of military rockets during training exercises held across Russia on Thursday, the day before celebrations of the anniversary of its World War Two victory.

-Britain said it had deployed a destroyer to track an unusually large Russian naval task force transiting the English Channel and also noted a "resurgence" in Russian air activity close to its airspace.
+The West has accused Russia of using previous military exercises to build up forces along the border with Ukraine after its Moscow-backed president Viktor Yanukovich fled to Russia in February.

+In the rebel-stronghold of Slaviansk, target of a Ukrainian military advance that began last week, self-declared mayor Vyacheslav Ponomaryov said a new offensive by Kiev was coming.

+"We have enough fighters, enough weapons, the support of the people and we have our land," he said.
+"God is with us."

-(Additional reporting by Alexandra Prentice in Slaviansk, Vladimir Soldatkin and Thomas Grove in Moscow, Lionel Laurent in Paris, Adrian Croft in Brussels; Writing by Philippa Fletcher; Editing by Peter Graff and Giles Elgood)
+(Additional reporting by Alexandra Prentice in Slaviansk, Vladimir Soldatkin and Thomas Grove in Moscow, Lionel Laurent in Paris, Adrian Croft in Brussels; Writing by Philippa Fletcher; Editing by Peter Graff)

 MUMBAI/BENGALURU Demand for gold in India was seen higher ahead of an auspicious day for gold purchases on Friday compared to last year, with lower prices also acting as a catalyst.